rkm/personal-ansible/README.md

 -   Auto-update for versions in vars files
 -   TODOs from old repos
 -   Fixup bootstrap script to work on all OS and add CI test
+-   Add a simple log to the personal-ansible script